tpwres/teczki-polskiego-wrestlingu/content/o/mcw.md

 The group had a small roster of people, many of whom since left, including some who joined Prime Time Wrestling.
 Notable names to come out of MCW were [Syriusz Dziedzic](@/w/dziedzic.md), [Disco Pablo](@/w/disco-pablo.md) and [Sinister](@/w/sinister.md), who wrestled for MCW as David Sirch.

+In addition to the events listed below, MCW also held two undated demonstrations of wrestling techniques, without the ring, in Siemianowice Śląskie.

 ### References

 - [Czas na Polski WRESTLING!](https://web.archive.org/web/20160527112136/http://natlok.pl/czas-na-polski-wrestling/), archived article from natlok.pl